Linaro/lite_bootstrap_server/README.md

-# Linaro Certificate Authority
+# LITE Bootstrap Server

-A basic, proof-of-concept certificate authority (CA) and utility written in Go.
+A proof-of-concept certificate authority (CA) and bootstrap server written in Go.

-This utility can be used to validate and sign certificate signing requests (CSRs), list previously registered devices, and enables a basic HTTP server and REST API that can be used to communicate with the CA and it's underlying device registry.
+This utility provides an authenticated REST API that can be used to:

+- Validate and sign certificate signing requests (CSRs)
+- Register devices on a 3rd party cloud service during certificate registration
+- Provision devices with basic connection details (MQTT broker domain/port)
+- List previously registered devices
+- Check certificate validity

-Certificate requests are logged to a local SQLite database (`CADB.db`), which can be used to extend the utility for blocklist/allowlist type features, and certificate status checks based on the registered device's unique ID.
+Certificate requests are logged to a local SQLite database (`CADB.db`).

+Remote registration of certificate UUIDs and returned MQTT broker details on certificate registration are currently based on Azure IoT Hub, which may be extended to other providers in the future.

+It also enables a basic HTTPS server that requests a client certificate during the TLS handshake, verifying that the certificate has been signed by the CA.

 ## Quick Setup

-### Setup Script
+### Setup Scripts

 Four bash scripts are provided:

-- `setup-ca.sh`
+#### `setup-ca.sh`
-- `setup-bootstrap.sh`
-- `run-server.sh`
-- `new-device.sh`

-The first script creates the HTTP and CA keys and certificates.
+This script creates the HTTP and CA keys and certificates.
 This should only need to be run once, and, in fact, will require existing certs to have to be removed manually before it can be run again.

+#### `setup-bootstrap.sh`

-The second script creates the key pair used for device bootstrap.
+This script creates the key pair used for device bootstrap.
 This is needed to authenticate with the CA server, and the data placed in `bootstrap_crt.txt` and `bootstrap_key.txt` will need to be included in the device, or included in any attempts to connect to the REST API using curl or wget.

-This script can be run multiple times (after removing the generated files), but only would need to be rerun after regenerating the CA cert.
+The script can be run multiple times (after removing the generated files), but only would need to be rerun after regenerating the CA cert.

+#### `run-server.sh`

-The third script will start the CA server on port 1443.
+This script will start the CA server on port 1443.

+#### `new-device.sh`

-The last script creates a new device, and registers it with this CA.
+This script creates a new device, and registers it with this CA.
 The certificates for the device will be placed in the 'certs' directory, along with the certificates above.

-For details, or to perform these steps manually, please refer directly to these scripts.
+> This certificate is only useful for testing the CA, and generally won't be used in a production setting.

 ### Setting the Hostname